alex-alina/run-tracker-app/README.md

 * Install the dependencies using `yarn install`
 * Run the JSON-server using `json-server --delay 1000 --port 4000 db.json`
   * Make sure the JSON server is running at all times, while your application is running.
+* Test that the JSON server is running using httpie `http :4000/users`
 * Start the server using `yarn start`

 ## License